This content is viewable by Everyone

 Nightmare on Cyber Street: Unleashing UCSF’s Spellbinding Data Security Compliance Program

-Speakers: Lee Zelyck, UCSF Senior Data Security Comp Analyst; Mary Morshed, UCSF Data Security Compliance Director; James Tarala, Cyverity Managing Partner and a SANS Senior Instructor
+Speakers: Lee Zelyck, UCSF Senior Data Security Comp Analyst; Mary Morshed, UCSF Data Security Compliance Director; James Tarala, Cyverity Managing Partner with Cyverity and a SANS Senior Instructor

-Click here to register for Nightmare on Cyber Street: Unleashing UCSF’s Spellbinding Data Security Compliance Program
+Click here to see a recording of Nightmare on Cyber Street: Unleashing UCSF’s Spellbinding Data Security Compliance Program

 Summary: This Halloween, dive into the shadowy world of data security with UCSF’s thrilling new Data Security Compliance (DSC) Program.
 Designed to combat the ever-evolving cyber threats, our program stands as a fortress with its extensive library of security requirements, including administrative, technical, and physical controls.
 These robust safeguards are meticulously assembled from a myriad of sources such as laws, regulations, UC/industry/local policies, and contract stipulations.
 As the digital landscape morphs and expands, the challenge of tracking and managing compliance intensifies.
 Join the UCSF DSC Team on a spine-chilling journey to unravel the mysteries of cybersecurity compliance.
 Discover cutting-edge tools and resources that simplify the identification of pertinent requirements for specific systems or use cases.
 Learn the art of de-duplicating and consolidating safeguards to fortify your defenses.